anoff/remote-code/readme.md

 - compare the rsync versions of host and client using `rsync --version`, if the protocol versions differentiate too much it might be an issue

 Note: See [this list](https://lxadm.com/Rsync_exit_codes) for other rsync error codes

+### Error: rsync exited with code 127

+This error might pop up if the remote host does not have `rsync` installed.
+Please verify you have it installed.

 ## Todo